 Want to learn more about website accessibility?
 You can explore:

 The University of Minnesota has a valuable toolkit on Accessible Social Media that covers best practices and tips on how to optimize accessibility on each of these platforms (and more!).
-Another resource guide was created by Queen’s University’s Accessibility Hub, on Social Media Accessibility.
+University of Arkansas' Explore Access website contains a Social Media Toolkit, and another helpful resource guide was created by Queen’s University’s Accessibility Hub, on Social Media Accessibility.